 - Boston Interns - Fluency in either Kreyol or French required (both are preferred)

 Because we have limited resources, CCR strongly advises applicants to make every effort to secure their own summer funding.
 Possible sources include: your law school; local Bar Foundation; Equal Justice America, etc. However, if a student can demonstrate they diligently sought alternate funding but were ultimately unsuccessful, CCR will provide the student with a summer stipend.

-- Three references with contact information
+- List of 3 references and with their corresponding contact information

 Application Deadlines and Recruitment Timeline

 1L applicants will be able to upload their materials on December 1st a with a deadline of December 18, 2015.
 After receipt of application materials, interviews will be offered to suitable applicants and may be conducted in person, over the phone, or via SKYPE.
 Selected interviews for 2L applicants will be held from November 9-20 and 2L students will be informed by mid-December if they were selected.
 Selected interviews for 1L applicants will be held from January 18-27, 2016 and 1L students will be informed if they were selected in early February.

 Ella Baker devoted her adult life to social change.
 During the Depression she organized consumer cooperatives and wrote, taught, and lectured on consumer affairs for the Federal Works Progress Administration.
 In the 1940’s she traveled throughout the South, often alone in dangerous segregated areas, organizing chapters of the NAACP.
 She was an early executive director of the Southern Christian Leadership Conference, led by the Rev. Dr. Martin Luther King, Jr.